oncokb/oncokb/README.md

 We use Google Reatime API to store all information curators generated.
 We use MySQL to store data after reviewing.

-Currant repository contains server-side and curation platform.
+Current repository contains server-side and curation platform.
 If you wish to deploy/modify OncoKB public website, please refer to OncoKB Public section.

 #Front-end